jneckles/Bruteforce-detection-lab/README.md

 ## Project Overview

-This project is a Python-based SSH brute-force detection tool built for a student cybersecurity lab.
+This project is a Python-based SSH brute-force detection tool built for a cybersecurity lab.
 It parses Linux authentication logs, identifies suspicious SSH login behavior, and produces analyst-friendly output in text, JSON, or CSV format.

 The goal of this project is to demonstrate practical entry-level SOC and detection engineering skills: